 - University of Michigan

-Getting into any of the above top-ranking US law schools require that you have an LSAT score of above 160 (the median LSAT score is closer to around 170) and a GPA above 3.50.
+Getting into any of the above top-ranking US law schools requires that you have an LSAT score of above 160 (the median LSAT score is closer to around 170) and a GPA above 3.50.
 Lower-ranked schools are less strict and accept LSAT scores of 150 and above.

 Getting admitted into a top-ranked law school doesn't necessarily mean you have to attend it.
 Higher-ranked schools cost more and maybe more of a financial burden than you can afford.
 So, unless you are on a full or partial scholarship, you might want to consider a lower-ranked but more budget-friendly law school.